tdcosim/TDcoSim/docs/user_guide/user_guide_installation.md

 # Installation
 The stable release of TDcoSim can be installed from PyPI.
 The version under development can be installed from [GitHub](https://github.com/tdcosim/TDcoSim).
-The commands to be executed in the Windows command line interface for both options are included below:
+The commands to be executed in the Windows command-line interface for both options are included below:

-You can install tdcosim by running the following command on command line.
+You can install tdcosim by running the following command on the command line.

 ```
 pip install git+https://github.com/tdcosim/TDcoSim.git@master
 ```

-In the event you do not have git installed on your machine, you can alternatively run the following from command line.
+In the event you do not have git installed on your machine, you can alternatively run the following from the command line.

 ```
 pip install https://github.com/tdcosim/TDcoSim/archive/master.zip
 ```

-After installation open a new command prompt and run the following to set psse path,
+After installation open a new command prompt and run the following to set PSSE path,

 ```
 tdcosim setconfig -p "path\to\psse_installation"